 Our business team will guide you through the application process, tell you more about the apprenticeship you are interested in, and make sure it is right for you and your employer.
 There is time to ask questions throughout and obtain the support you need to make the right decision.

 During the application process, your employer will receive the agreements from the OU, which should be signed by you and your employer.
-Examples of these agreements are The Apprenticeship Agreement and the Commitment Statement or Tripartite Agreement and Apprenticeship Programme Plan in Scotland.
+Examples of these agreements are The Apprenticeship Agreement and the Training Plan part one: commitment to learning and Apprenticeship Programme Plan in Scotland..

 The start of the apprenticeship programme is where your learning starts and your first steps towards your goal.
 You will be supported by our academic and business teams and by a practice tutor who will accompany you throughout the programme and will ensure you are getting the most from this opportunity.